DATE: August 14, 2023

 SUBJECT: Department of the Treasury Emergency Preparedness

 - PURPOSE.
-This Directive outlines the responsibilities of the Office of Treasury Operations and the Office of Emergency Preparedness (OEP) and discusses the roles of the Bureaus and Departmental Offices (DO) for emergency management and continuity coordination.
+This Directive outlines the responsibilities of the Office of the Deputy Assistant Secretary (DAS) for Treasury Operations and the Office of Safety, Health, and Emergency Preparedness (SHEP) and discusses the roles of the Bureaus and Departmental Offices (DO) for emergency management and continuity coordination.
 This Order also authorizes the issuance of Treasury Directive Publication (TD P) 23-01, “Department of the Treasury Emergency Preparedness Program Requirements” for establishing department-wide requirement standards for emergency preparedness and safety.

 - SCOPE.
 This Directive applies to all bureaus, offices, and organizations in the Department of the Treasury (Treasury), including the offices of Inspectors General within the Department.
 The provisions of this Directive shall not be construed to interfere with or impede the authorities or independence of the Department’s Inspectors General.